Asset-Management-System-mthree/Documentation/Bitcoin.md

 ## Future Scope

 Potential improvements include:
-- Hyperparameter tuning for `CatBoostRegressor` using techniques like `GridSearchCV`.
+- Hyperparameter tuning for CatBoostRegressor using techniques like GridSearchCV.
 - Incorporating additional features such as moving averages, sentiment analysis, or other technical indicators.
 - Using other algorithms for performance comparison.